olexandr-konovalov/gnu/README.md

 - improving the functionality of this package

-You can submit new values of gnu(n) as new issues or pull requests to this repository.
+You can submit new values of gnu(n) as new issues or pull requests to the GitHub repository <https://github.com/alex-konovalov/gnu>
+(you will have to create a GitHub account if you don't have one yet).

 The template for the new issue/pull request will ask you to check that you provide the following details:
 - Version of GAP and critical packages: GrpConst, Cubefree, etc.
 - Brief description of the computer used for the calculation